 Know who will be managing your care.

 Have a clear understanding of who will be primarily managing your care when you leave the hospital.
 It is likely many different specialty physicians have seen you during your hospital stay and have been a part of the team managing your care.
-Know who are you supposed to follow up with and how that primary provider is going to know what has occurred in the hospital.
+Know who you are supposed to follow up with and how that primary provider is going to know what has occurred in the hospital.
 It is often assumed there is some magical transfer of information and this is not the case.
 If all of your providers are within the same system the hospital is in, they may be able to share and access your information.
 If even one of them is outside the hospital system, it is in your best interest to make certain they get the information they need to properly manage your care.
-This may mean before you leave the hospital, you request copies of your records to take with you.
+This may mean before you leave the hospital, you request copies of your records to take with you or load them into the alska connected caregiving secure portal to easily store and share them securely.

 Get support systems in place.